Reversible Inversion for Training-Free Exemplar-guided Image Editing: Experiments

 \keypoint{Validation of the Reformulation.} While Sec.~\ref{sec:ReInversion} provides a theoretical justification for reformulating Recon-Inv into ReInversion, their difference in practical EIE performance remains unknown.
-To further verify the validation of this reformulation, we compare the two implementations in Tab.~\ref{tab:ablation_Rec_Inv}, excluding the MSD module to focus on the effect of the reformulation.
-The results show that ReInversion achieves quite close CLIP-FG score to the original Recon-Inv, confirming that the reformulation introduces no observable degradation in editing quality.
-Meanwhile, ReInversion reduces the NFEs by half and cuts the time cost per testing case by 45\%, achieving a $1.82\times$ speedup.
+To further verify this, we compare the two implementations in Tab.~\ref{tab:ablation_Rec_Inv}, excluding the MSD module to focus on the effect of the reformulation itself.
+The results show that ReInversion achieves a CLIP-FG score close to that of the original Recon-Inv, indicating that the reformulation introduces only a minor and acceptable performance drop.
+Meanwhile, ReInversion reduces the NFEs by half and cuts the time cost per testing case by 45\%.
 This consistency and efficiency jointly validate our theoretical claim that Recon-Inv can be safely reformulated into the forward-only ReInversion process.

-\keypoint{Effect of $\eta$} We further investigate the impact of the balancing coefficient $\eta$ of Eq.~\ref{eq:MSD_velocity}, which controls the relative contribution of the deterministic velocity field $v^*$.
-As shown in Fig.~\ref{fig:ablation_eta}, increasing $\eta$ consistently improves all evaluation metrics—CLIP-FG, CLIP-BG, and QS rise while FID decreases—indicating enhanced visual fidelity and semantic consistency.
-This trend can be attributed to the stronger reconstruction guidance provided by a larger $\eta$, which helps preserve the structural integrity of the source while maintaining effective reference-driven modification.
-The performance stabilizes when $\eta$ lies in the range of $[0.8, 1.0]$, demonstrating that the proposed MSD effectively achieves spatially selective denoising and enables adaptive balance between reconstruction and reference-guided editing.
+In addition, both methods surpass the previous powerful method FireFlow even without MSD, highlighting the effectiveness of our inversion strategy under a fair comparison setting.